IBM/community-automation/ansible/common-service-fyre-play/README.md

 # Ansible Playbook for Fyre OCP+Beta Cluster Common Services Installation

+## Overvieww

+- Installs `csi-cephfs` storage on worker nodes using the /dev/vdb drive on each worker node.
+  - Creates file storage (rwo/rwx)  storageclass called `csi-cephfs` as the default storageclass.
+  - Creates block storageclass (rwo/rwx) `rook-ceph-block`
+- Installs `common-services` 3.4.1 GA by default.

 ## Assumptions:

  - A healthy Fyre OCP+Beta OpenShift 4.4.6 or later cluster in running state.
  - oc login has been completed to fyre cluster.
+ - Running on Ubuntu or Mac.

 ## How to install oc client